GIS Software - Briefly Explained

 On the one hand, existing internal company data is used in geomarketing: customer data, sales data, KPIs, location data, etc. 80% of all company data has a spatial reference and this is why geomarketing works so well.

-In order to be able to carry out GIS analyses, additional external or “market data” are often required.
+In order to be able to carry out GIS analyses, additional external data are often required.
 This data includes demographics, potential data and much more.
 Example: You first display your existing customers (= internal data) geographically on the map.
 Then you link them with data for target groups and market potential (= external data).
 From this you draw valuable conclusions on how you can control your sales and generate more sales.

 The quality of the data determines the quality of your analyses.
 But market data is often not free.
 The selection of the right data requires a lot of know-how.

-More on market data.
+More on Demographics.

 Which market data is the right one?
 We know the providers and give you unbiased advice.